 They are the pupils of the market, strict followers of social media, individuals born between 1980 and 1990.
 In other words, they’re the Y Generation that we often hear in researches and news.

-One of the biggest features that distinguish the generation Y from the other generations is that it is not as far away from technology as the X generation and it is not born into technology like the Z generation.
+One of the biggest features that distinguish generation Y from the other generations is that it is not as far away from technology as the X generation and it is not born into technology like the Z generation.
 Let me clarify it properly;

 Their basic communication tools are internet and mobile platforms

-This generation, defined as an individualist.
+This generation is defined as individualistic.

 They are open to knowledge, they gladly put all kinds of information into their memory.